notional-finance/contracts/docs/ERC1155Token.md

 - `data`: Additional data with no specified format, unused by this contract but forwarded unaltered to the ERC1155TokenReceiver.

+#### Error Codes:
+- INVALID_ADDRESS: destination address cannot be 0
+- INTEGER_OVERFLOW: value cannot overflow uint128
+- CANNOT_TRANSFER_PAYER: cannot transfer assets that confer obligations
+- CANNOT_TRANSFER_MATURED_TRADE: cannot transfer trade that has matured
+- INSUFFICIENT_BALANCE: from account does not have sufficient tokens
+- ERC1155_NOT_ACCEPTED: to contract must accept the transfer

 ***

 ### `safeBatchTransferFrom`